Decoding the "Chubby Legs" of Caterpillars: Anatomy vs. Function

 - Thoracic legs: The real legs of a caterpillar, located near its face, that will eventually develop into the adult legs of a moth or butterfly.

-- Hekel: A barbed pad present at the tip of a caterpillar’s proleg, which helps secure its grip on surfaces.
+- Ganċ: A barbed pad present at the tip of a caterpillar’s proleg, which helps secure its grip on surfaces.